Lesion Excision in Phoenix, AZ

 Curettage and electrodesiccation

 Curettage and electrodesiccation is a technique that involves scraping out a skin lesion.
-The team may also use a high-frequency electrical current (electrodesiccation) before or after this procedure.
+The providers may also use a high-frequency electrical current (electrodesiccation) before or after this procedure.

 Laser excision

-Laser energy can be useful for removing some types of skin cancer.
-The team can focus a laser beam on a precise location of your skin to heat and destroy the lesion.
+Laser energy is useful for removing some types of skin cancer by focusing a laser beam on a precise location of your skin to heat and destroy the lesion.

 Cryotherapy